Spotlight (film): Filming

-Principal photography began on September 24, 2014, in Boston, Massachusetts, and continued in October in Hamilton, Ontario.
+Principal photography began on September 24, 2014, in Boston, Massachusetts, and continued in October in Hamilton, Ontario, Canada.
 Filming took place at Fenway Park, the then-current Boston Globe offices in Dorchester, Boston, the Boston Public Library, and McMaster University in Hamilton, Ontario.
 The film's editor Tom McArdle said of the post-production process, "We edited for eight months.
 We just wanted to keep refining the film.
 We cut out five scenes plus some segments of other scenes.
 Often we would just cut out a line or two to make a scene a little tighter."
 The Boston Police station depicted in the opening scene was filmed in Toronto at the former Toronto Police Service 11 Division station at 209 Mavety Street, and the former Sears building on Islington Avenue in Toronto was converted into a replica of the interior of the old Boston Globe, where the bulk of the filming took place.
 The brief scene in which Rezendes watches a children's church choir perform "Silent Night" was filmed in St. Basil's Church (Toronto), a Roman Catholic church on the University of Toronto campus.